g4s8/gdf-am-2025/site/content/_index.md

 {{< /mermaid >}}

 {{% note %}}
-A common solution is to introduce an AI gateway — a single backend service that all clients talk to.
+A common solution is to introduce an AI gateway - a single backend service that all clients talk to.

 This is usually a small service - often 1-3 replicas - but it sits on the critical path.

-The gateway handles authentication, streaming, retries, rate limits, metrics, and hides provider differences behind a single API.
+The gateway handles **authentication, streaming, retries, rate limits, metrics,** and hides provider differences behind a single API.

 From an architecture point of view, this is a normal backend service.